 Educational support

-- Seizure Action Plan (SAP) – A formal, medical safety plan identified by parents and their child’s medical team that provides standardized, clear direction for schools to identify and safely manage or treat seizures when they occur in school.
+• Seizure Action Plan (SAP) – A formal medical safety plan identified by parents and their child’s medical team that provides standardized, clear direction for schools to identify and safely manage or treat seizures when they occur in school.

-- Advocacy – This involves empowering and supporting parents as they work for their child’s unique needs in school.
-Social workers can provide guidance to parents as they navigate the school system and can communicate directly with the schools or refer to advocates when appropriate.
+• School-based or neuropsychological testing – Comprehensive tests used to determine if any supportive services (such as an IEP or 504 Plan) would help a child.
+Advocacy involves empowering and supporting parents as they work for their child’s unique needs in school.
+Social workers can guide parents as they navigate the school system and communicate directly with the schools or refer to advocates when appropriate.

 Mental health support

-- outpatient or in-home mental health services, including individual and family counseling
+• Outpatient or in-home mental health services, including individual and family counseling

-- medication management, to help manage mental health symptoms
+• Medication management to help manage mental health symptoms

 Financial support